 double major - A student may choose to complete the requirements for two separate majors or he or she may be pursuing a specific major which requires the completion of a second major.
 Baylor offers several academic programs (Environmental Studies, for example) that require the completion all the coursework for two majors in addition to the basic degree requirements.
 Generally, if a student chooses to pursue more than one major, both majors must be within the same degree program (Bachelor of Arts, for example).
 However, an exception to this policy is now possible with the recent development of secondary majors.
 (See "Secondary Major" below.)

-drop - Sometimes a student may choose to drop, or withdraw officially, from a course in which he or she is enrolled.
+drop - Sometimes a student may choose to drop, or withdraw officially, from a class in which he or she is enrolled.
 This process must be completed by the student through BearWeb, or by the Registrar, or by an academic advisor.
-Students who decide to no longer attend a class must officially "drop" the course in order to avoid being assigned a failing grade (based on absences) at the end of the term.
-Beginning with the 8th class day (fall and spring) a $20 fee is assessed for all schedule changes and they must be processed in person in the Office of the Registrar rather than through BearWeb.
+Students who decide to no longer attend a class must officially "drop" the class in order to avoid being assigned a failing grade (based on absences) at the end of the term.
+Beginning with the 12th class day (fall and spring) a $40 fee is assessed for all schedule changes and they must be processed in person in the Office of the Registrar rather than through BearWeb.

 dual credit - Some students entering Baylor have completed college-level coursework while they were still enrolled in high school and which was recognized for credit by both the high school and a local community college or university.
 This coursework can then be transferred for credit to Baylor directly from the community college or other university if Baylor offers an equivalent course.

-early registration - Currently enrolled students are given the opportunity to "pre-register", as it is sometimes called, for classes for the upcoming semester during the current term.
-For example, sometime during the fall semester students will meet with an advisor, select classes for the following spring term, and then they will go ahead and register for those classes while the fall term is still underway.
+early registration - Currently enrolled students are given the opportunity to register for classes for the subsequent semester during the current term.
+For example, during the fall semester students will meet with an advisor, select classes for the following spring term, and then they will register for those classes while the fall term is still underway.
 Each student is assigned a specific day to register based on classification.
 Seniors register before juniors, for example, and juniors register before sophomores, and so forth.
-Only completed hours and not hours currently in progress are counted to determine a student's classification.
+Completed hours and hours currently in progress are counted to determine a student's classification.

 elective - An elective is a course selected from an academic area of interest but which is not needed to fulfill a basic degree requirement for the major.
 Sometimes a course completed at another school that does not have an exact match to a course offered at Baylor ends up counting as an elective.
 Certain degrees may allow for or even require either a set number or in some cases an unspecified number of elective courses, while other degrees do not allow room for any elective credits.